enriquepacis/VaspBandUnfolding/README.md

 # PyVaspwfc

+This is my customization of Qijing Zhang's VaspBandUnfolding repository.

 This is a python class for dealing with `VASP` pseudo-wavefunction file `WAVECAR`.
 It can be used to extract the planewave coefficients of any single Kohn-Sham (KS) orbital from the file.
 In addition, by padding the planewave coefficients to a